chrismlusk/accuraty-templates/Portals/_default/Skins/CLIENT_CODE/src/README.md

 ### images/

-Images that are used in the skin itself (e.g., backgrounds, design resources, logos).
+Images that are used in the skin itself (e.g., backgrounds, design resources, logos, favicon).

 _Note: Images that are used as content and could be managed by the client should be stored in `Portals/0/SiteContent`._